Lindsey Lundin

 LPC, M.Ed., MS

-I offer compassionate, experienced support for people wanting to heal from harm, change patterns, and transform what feels unmanageable.
+I offer compassionate, experienced support for people wanting to heal from harm, change patterns, and address what feels unmanageable.

 Client Status